gerhard-h/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/autosymbol2/readme.md

 ## Mouse layer todos

-  make layer stick/fixed
-  key to exit layer
-  make mouse speed keys tap not hold auto exit on tripple klick or after double click left and right side click keys for dragging
+  make layer stick/fixed                                    done key to exit layer                                 space   done make mouse speed keys tap not hold  or use kinetic        done auto exit on tripple klick or after double click                      open/irrelevont left and right side click keys for dragging               done VSCode blocks 2xCTL to  highllight  mouse position        info

-  Kinetic mouse is  much to fast
-  Space to leave Layer
-  VSCode blocks 2xCTL to  highllight  mouse position
+  layer activation:
   LOWER ...
 RAISE -> ok
   RAISE ...
 LOWER -> ok
   RAISE +   LOWER -> ok
+  SPACE ...
+RAISE -> ok
+  SPACE +   RAISE -> ok
+  SPACE ...
+LOWER -> ok
+  LOWER/RAISE x2  -> ok

 ## todo Custom Caps Lock

+done lets try to disable capslock on layer switch

+done switching to layer 3 with default layer=_LNAV should go to _L0

 The only good thing about Capslock is that you can shitf to get lower case again
 2x tap OSM will not do that